 We have made a small guide designed to help you find the perfect wireless keyboard for you.

 Keyboards are one of the types of equipment that can struggle the most from cutting the cord.
-So there is definitely a couple of things you need to consider before you buy a wireless keyboard
+So there is a couple of things you need to consider before you buy a wireless keyboard.

 Gaming or Work?

 We are not saying that all wireless keyboards have these issues, and there are a few ones on the market that can function properly with your gaming rig.
-It is also worth mentioning all the upsides with wireless technology.
-Since every gamer knows the nightmare that is entangled wires below your desk, which is why wireless keyboards are so popular in offices.
+It is also worth mentioning all the upsides with wireless technology since every gamer knows the nightmare that is entangled wires below your desk, which is why wireless keyboards are so prevalent in offices.

-Generally, we only recommend wireless keyboard to office workers, or for pure convenience at home.
-Gamers should look for an ordinary gaming keyboard or even a mechanical one.
+Generally, we only recommend a wireless keyboard to office workers, or for pure convenience at home.

 Do you have a smart tv?

 Smart TVs are one of the biggest reasons that wireless keyboards are so insanely popular.
-It is so incredibly convenient to have a wireless universal keyboard to cleverly control your tv from the sofa.
-It is also very useful if you have a computer connected to your TV through an HDMI port.
+It is so incredibly convenient to have a wireless universal keyboard to control your tv from the sofa cleverly.
+It is also handy if you have a computer connected to your TV through an HDMI port.
 When it comes to the living room, having wires lying around is an annoyance.

 Bluetooth or Radio Frequency?

-Most wireless keyboards use radio frequency, which is basically just a tiny USB port that you plug into your device, and you are good to go.
+Most wireless keyboards use radio frequency, which is just a small USB port that you plug into your device, and you are good to go.
 This is usually the most efficient method in terms of connectivity, but it is not as universal as Bluetooth.
-It is, however, the type you wanna go with if you are a gamer, and probably also if you are purchasing keyboards for the office.
+It is, however, the type you want to go with if you are a gamer, and probably also if you are purchasing keyboards for the office.

 Bluetooth is not as stable in its connection but can be used with literally anything.
-This makes it a great choice for using it with the smart tv, and if you want to be able to switch between devices seamlessly.
-Making Bluetooth the ideal choice if you just want the convenience of a wireless board at home.
+This makes it an excellent choice for using it with the smart tv, and if you want to be able to switch between devices seamlessly.
+It is making Bluetooth the ideal choice if you want the convenience of a wireless board at home.

-This is often referred to as the number 1 issue with wireless PC technology, but when it come to keyboards it is far from the truth.
-Unless there is a lot of LED lighting and such, a keyboard is incredibly power efficient, and with a couple of AA batteries, you won’t have any issues with the battery for a year or maybe even more.
+This is often referred to as the number 1 issue with wireless PC technology, but when it comes to keyboards, it is far from the truth.
+Unless there is a lot of LED lighting and such, a keyboard is incredibly power-efficient, and with a couple of AA batteries, you won’t have any issues with the battery for a year or maybe even more.

-We do recommend you chose a keyboard that uses regular batteries instead of having a charger station.
-Simply since they last longer and have fewer performance issues.
+We do recommend you chose a keyboard that uses regular batteries instead of having a charger station simply because they last longer and have fewer performance issues.

 Wireless Performance v Wired?

-You should not get a wireless keyboard, mouse or anything of the sort for pure performance.
-But if you are sick of wires lying around, if you wanna be able to walk around with your keyboard from the living room to the bedroom, then a wireless is for you.
+You should not get a wireless keyboard, mouse, or anything of the sort for pure performance.
+But if you are sick of wires lying around, if you want to be able to walk around with your keyboard from the living room to the bedroom, then wireless is for you.

 Q&A about wireless keyboards

-Q: What should I look for in a wireless keyboard if I wanna use it for both my TV and tablet?
+Q: What should I look for in a wireless keyboard if I want to use it for both my TV and tablet?

-A: Make sure it uses Bluetooth and not radio frequency.
-While RF generally has a better connection, Bluetooth are way better with smart TVs and such.
+A: Make sure it uses Bluetooth and not radiofrequency.
+While RF generally has a better connection, Bluetooth is way better with smart TVs and such.

 Q: What battery type is the best?

-A: We feel the classic AA batteries have the most benefits.
-They last A LOT longer, they don’t have durability issues and are easily replaceable.
-Whereas an internal battery and charging station will quickly get worn down and is a lot harder to replace if broken.
+A: We feel the standard AA batteries have the most benefits.
+They last A LOT longer; they don’t have durability issues and are easily replaceable, whereas an internal battery and charging station will quickly get worn down and is a lot harder to replace if broken.